chanzuckerberg/single-cell-curation/cellxgene_schema_cli/cellxgene_schema/ontology_files/gene_info.md

 This file describes the expected format of *[gene_info.yml](./gene_info.yml)*.
-It is used to track is used to track the current version of gene data to be download from various sources.
+It is used to track the current version of gene data to be download from various sources.

 ### FORMAT